Frequently Asked Questions

 What services do you offer?

 - The Student Health and Wellness Center offers both clinical and health education services.
-We treat acute problems such as bronchitis, ear infections, strep throat, flu, mono, urinary infections, sexually transmitted infections, headaches, allergy symptoms, skin rashes, colds, pinkeye, minor burns, depression, and anxiety.
+We evaluate and treat common health problems such as bronchitis, ear infections, strep throat, flu, mono, urinary infections, sexually transmitted infections, headaches, allergy symptoms, skin rashes, colds, pinkeye, minor burns, depression, and anxiety.
+The SHWC does not manage chronic medical problems such as diabetes or asthma.
+However, if a student has an acute problem related to a chronic medical condition she or he can seek assistance from the SHWC on a case by case basis.

 - We also offer health education programming for the residence halls, organizations and individuals; some examples include substance abuse, tobacco use/smoking cessation, eating disorders, sexual health, and stress management.